TrudAX/XppTools/README.md

 **[⬆ back to top](#XppTools)**

-### -Execute direct SQL in D365FO database
+### -Execute direct SQL in the D365FO database

-'Execute direct SQL' is a simple form that allows to write and execute direct SQL from the browser on D365FO database.
+'Execute direct SQL' is a simple form that allows one to write and execute direct SQL from the browser on the D365FO database.

 Full description: [Execute direct SQL in D365FO database](https://denistrunin.com/xpptools-sqlexecute/) Sub-model name: DEVSQLExecute